Reporting a Crime

 If you are in immediate danger or there is an emergency, you should dial the Garda emergency number at 999 or 112.

 If you are deaf, hard of hearing or speech-impaired, you can report a crime by SMS text message on 112.
-However, you must first register your phone number on the 112 SMS service and it must only be contacted in the event of an emergency.

 For non-urgent matters, you can make a report to your local Garda Station.